Tour of Dresden's Old Town

 The first Frauenkirche was a Catholic church built in the 11th century.
 During the Reformation, it became a Protestant church.
 The original church was demolished and replaced by the new Lutheran church.

-Residents salvaged and numbered stone fragments, hoping to use them in a future reconstruction.
-In 1994, Gunter Blobel won the Nobel Prize for medicine and donated his prize money to restore the Church of Our Lady.
-In addition, England's Prince Edward supported the Dresden Trust which contributed funds for the reconstruction project.
-Rebuilding the Church of Our Lady cost 180 million Euros.
-The rebuilding effort began in 1992 and was completed in 2005.
+The residents saved and numbered the stone fragments in the hope of being able to use them in a later reconstruction.
+In 1994, Gunter Blobel received the Nobel Prize for Medicine and donated his prize money to the restoration of the Frauenkirche.
+In addition, Prince Edward of England supported the Dresden Trust, which provided funds for the reconstruction project.
+The reconstruction of the Frauenkirche cost 180 million euros.
+Reconstruction work began in 1992 and was completed in 2005.
 The church was rebuilt using the original plans from the 1720s and salvaged materials.
-About 3,800 original stones were used in the reconstruction.
-One can see the original stones in the building as they appear darker due to age and fire damage.
-Rebuilding the church was a community-wide effort.
-Builders relied on photographs and memories to reconstruct the details.
-For example, old wedding albums helped builders reconstruct the church's carved oak doors.
-A new orb and cross were forged and placed on top of the dome.
-The original damaged cross stands inside by the church's altar.
-The original organ was replaced with a 68-stop organ.
+Approximately 3,800 original stones were used in the reconstruction.
+The original stones can be seen in the building, as they are significantly darker due to their age and fire damage.
+The reconstruction of the church was a collaborative effort.
+The construction workers relied on photographs and memories to reconstruct the details.
+For example, old wedding albums helped to reconstruct the carved oak doors of the church.
+A new imperial orb and cross were forged and placed on top of the dome.
+The damaged original cross stands inside the church next to the altar.
+The original organ was replaced by an organ with 68 stops.

-Now we walk along Töpferstraße and reach the Procession of Princes.
+Now we walk along Töpferstraße and arrive at the Fürstenzug (Procession of Princes).

 Fürstenzug (The Procession of Princes)

-The Procession of Princes is an impressive mural that shows Saxony's rulers.
-The painting was commissioned to celebrate the Wettin Dynasty's 800th anniversary in 1889.
+The Fürstenzug is an impressive mural depicting the rulers of Saxony.
+The painting was commissioned in 1889 to mark the 800th anniversary of the Wettin dynasty.
 Wilhelm Walther painted the original painting.
 It took Walther five years to complete the painting, which was finished in 1876.

-When the artwork began to fade, a preservation plan was implemented.
-Between 1904 and 1907, the painting was replaced by 23,000 porcelain tiles to make the artwork weatherproof.
-The artwork is 102 meters (335 feet) long and is the world's largest porcelain artwork.
-The mural shows the portraits of the House of Wettin's 35 margraves, electors, dukes, and kings from 1127 to 1904.
-The rulers are shown on horses with their names written underneath them.
-The first ruler in the procession mural is 12th-century ruler Conrad, Margrave of Meissen.
-The last king of Saxony, Frederick Augustus III, who ruled from 1904 to 1918, is not shown.
+When the artwork began to fade, a conservation plan was implemented.
+Between 1904 and 1907, the painting was replaced with 23,000 porcelain tiles to make the artwork weatherproof.
+The Fürstenzug is 102 meters long, making it the largest porcelain artwork in the world.
+The mural depicts the portraits of the 35 margraves, electors, dukes, and kings of the House of Wettin from 1127 to 1904.
+The rulers are depicted on horses, with their names written beneath them.
+The first ruler on the procession wall is Konrad, Margrave of Meissen, from the 12th century.
+The last king of Saxony, Friedrich August III, who reigned from 1904 to 1918, is not depicted.
 The mural also shows 59 farmers, craftsmen, scientists, artists, and children.
-A girl in the children's group is the only female shown in the procession.
-The last person shown in the procession is the mural's original creator, Wilhelm Walther.
+A girl in the group of children is the only woman in the procession.
+The last person in the procession is the original creator of the mural, Wilhelm Walther.

-The Procession of Princes was designed to look like a giant tapestry.
-The top edge features depictions of 38 individual hanging knobs to make the mural look like a tapestry hung on a wall.
-The mural also features ornamental frames with plants, butterflies, and birds.
+The Fürstenzug was designed like a giant tapestry.
+At the top edge, there are 38 individual buttons that make the mural look like a tapestry hanging on the wall.
+The mural also features an ornamental frame with plants, butterflies, and birds.

-At the end of the procession of princess you will reach the palace square.
+At the end of the Fürstenzug, you will reach the Schlossplatz (Palace Square).

 The Schloßplatz (Palace Square or Castle Square)

-The palace square is a city square in the center of Dresden.
-It gets its name from the Dresdner Schloss, the royal residence of the Electors and Kings of Saxony, which faces the south side of the square.
-Dating from the 15th century, the square was destroyed in the Bombing of Dresden in World War II.
-In recent years the buildings surrounding the square have largely been restored so that the area again has a historic character.
+Schlossplatz is a city square in the center of Dresden.
+It takes its name from Dresden Castle, the royal residence of the electors and kings of Saxony, which is located on the south side of the square.
+The square dates back to the 15th century and was destroyed during the bombing of Dresden in World War II.
+In recent years, the buildings surrounding the square have been extensively restored, giving the square back its historic character.

-From Schlossplatz, a large staircase (not easy to miss) leads up to the Brühl's Terraces.
+From Schlossplatz, a large staircase (impossible to miss) leads up to the Brühl's Terraces.

-When Russian troops occupied Dresden in 1814, Prince Nikolai Grigorjevich Repnin-Wolkonski ordered the terrace to open to the public.
-At that time, architect Gottlob Friedrich Thormeyer built stairs at the terrace's western end to be accessible from Castle Square and Augustus Bridge.
-The terrace's original buildings were destroyed during World War II bombing attacks.
-The terrace has since been rebuilt and is one of Dresden's main attractions.
-The terrace features a monument for Johann Friedrich Böttger, an alchemist who invented European porcelain.
-Visitors can see a fingerprint near the monument in one of the garden's guard rails.
-This fingerprint is said to have been left by legendary Augustus the Strong.
+When Russian troops occupied Dresden in 1814, Prince Nikolai Grigorievich Repnin-Volkonsky ordered the terrace to be opened to the public.
+At that time, architect Gottlob Friedrich Thormeyer built a staircase at the western end of the terrace, which was accessible from Schlossplatz and Augustusbrücke.
+The original buildings on the terrace were destroyed during the bombing raids of World War II.
+Since then, the terrace has been rebuilt and is one of Dresden's main attractions.
+On the terrace stands a monument to Johann Friedrich Böttger, an alchemist who invented European porcelain.
+Near the monument, a fingerprint can be seen on one of the garden railings.
+This fingerprint is said to have been left by the legendary Augustus the Strong.

-Today's terrace buildings include Saxony's Supreme Court, the Sächsisches Ständehaus, the Academy of Fine Arts, and the Albertinum.
-As you stroll the terrace, you may find many artists painting and selling artworks.
+Today's terrace buildings include the Saxon Supreme Court, the Saxon House of Representatives, the Academy of Fine Arts, and the Albertinum.
+As you stroll across the terrace, you can discover many artists painting and selling their works of art.

 -